IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For example, if you want your Dataverse installation to skip validation for any dataset larger than 5 GB while publishing, use this setting:

-``curl -X PUT -d 5000000000 http://localhost:8080/api/admin/settings/:DatasetChecksumValidationSizeLimit``
+:command:`curl -X PUT -d 5000000000 http://localhost:8080/api/admin/settings/:DatasetChecksumValidationSizeLimit`

 When this option is used to disable the checksum validation, it's strongly recommended to perform periodic asynchronous checks via the integrity API